 Please have your exact fare and ID card ready when the bus arrives.
 Able-Ride's service policy provides for a 30-minute window during which Able-Ride customers must be available to board the bus.
 The reservationist will inform you of the start time of 30-minute window for pick-up.
 The bus will arrive at that time or within the next 30 minutes.
 If you provided the reservationist with a cell phone number, make sure your phone is turned on in case Able-Ride attempts to contact you.

 Please be prepared to board the bus when it arrives.
-The bus will wait 10 minutes if it arrives the first minute of the window or five minutes if it arrives at any other time during the window.
+When your driver arrives, he or she is only required to wait five minutes into the pick-up window.
 If the bus has not arrived after the 30-minute window, please call Able-Ride at 516-228-4000.
 Deaf/hard of hearing customers, use your preferred relay service provider or the free 711 relay.